Jumeirah Palm Island monorail in Dubai

 Jumeirah Monorail timeline and history

-- The monorail will be extended to join the Dubai Metro on Sheikh Zayed Road at the TECOM station (Dubai Metro starts operating in September 2009 but a bus service will operate between the Gateway Towers Station and the Dubai Metro until the Jumeirah Monorail extension is completed).
+- One day ... the monorail will (or might) be extended to join the Dubai Metro on Sheikh Zayed Road at the TECOM station.
+Dubai Metro started operating in September 2009 and a bus service was planned for operation between the Gateway Towers Station and the Dubai Metro until the Jumeirah Monorail extension is completed.
+However no such bus service exists.
+Bus service and monorail extension plans probably replaced by Dubai Tram connection.

-- The monorail is also expected to connect to the Al Sufouh Tram and Dubai Metro one day.
+- Nov 2014 - the monorail is expected to connect to the Al Sufouh Tram, and indirectly to the Dubai Metro.